Musicians and Injuries

 Instrumental musicians are a special risk group for repetitive motion injuries.
 Sizable percentages of them develop physical problems related to playing their instruments; and if they are also computer users, their risks are compounded and complicated.
 My own computer-induced tendinitis was very much aggravated by my guitar and violin playing and did not begin to improve until I stopped all playing for several months.

 Instrumental injuries often include the same conditions experienced from computer overuse : Carpal Tunnel Syndrome , Tendinitis, Bursitis , Tenosynovitis / DeQuervain's Syndrome , Tendinosis , Thoracic Outlet Syndrome, Myofascial Pain Syndrome, Cubital Tunnel Syndrome, and Trigger Finger/Thumb are particularly common among keyboardists, fretboardists, flute, and string players.
 But the particular demands of different instruments produce other problems as well, including hearing loss or TemporoMandibular Joints Disorder .
-(Additional TMJ leaflets: 1, 2, 3, 4, or this new site from the TMJ Association ).
+(Note this new site from the TMJ Association ).
 Incorrect posture, non-ergonomic technique, excessive force, overuse, stress, and insufficient rest contribute to chronic injuries that can cause great pain, disability, and the end of careers.

 But while these problems are unfortunately common, it's NOT an unavoidable part of being a musician.
 If we're willing to listen to what's being learned in the field of arts medicine, we may be able to escape the bullet of occupational injury and recover our ability to play.